 Check what import duty you must pay

-- For goods from outside the EU, duty is typically around 5-10%, but can vary widely depending on the product and country of origin.
+- Duty is typically around 5-10%, but can vary widely depending on the product and country of origin.

 - Experienced traders can apply for Authorised Economic Operator (AEO) status, an internationally recognised quality mark.
 AEO status offers benefits such as fewer customs inspections, less paperwork and faster customs clearance.